cjacker/opensource-toolchain-ch32v/README.md

 If accidently programing the wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, the ch32v will be bricked.
 And it can not be probed and programmed by WCH-LinkE or ISP mode anymore.

-To rescue a bricked CH32V, we should erase the flash totally.
+To rescue a bricked CH32V, we should erase the code flash totally.

 You need prepare a workable WCH-LinkE (not WCH-Link) and download [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).